marianagsoares/smart-consulting-hiring-process/README.md

 README v1:

-# 🚀 Smart Consulting - Hiring Process
+# 🚀 Natixis - Hiring Process

 ## 📋 About the Project

-This repository contains automated tests developed for the Smart Consulting technical challenge.
+This repository contains automated tests developed for the Natixis technical challenge.
 The project includes API tests with Postman/Newman and E2E tests with Cypress for the Cypress Real World App platform.

 ---